Guidelines for Laundry in Healthcare Facilities

 • Once properly secured and labeled, transport to the on-premises laundry area for proper handling.

-Have hand washing stations readily available.
+Make hand washing stations readily available

-All employees working in nursing homes, long-term care facilities and other health care operations should have access to proper hand washing stations, particularly if they’re handling soiled linens.
+When working in nursing homes, long-term care facilities and other health care operations should have access to proper hand washing stations, particularly if they’re handling soiled linens.
 Employees should also avoid touching their eyes, nose and mouth with unwashed hands.

 Studies show that washing hands regularly can reduce the spread of illness and infection.
 The CDC recommends people wash their hands often with soap and water for at least 20 seconds, and if soap and water are not readily available, people should use a hand sanitizer that contains at least 60 percent alcohol, making sure to cover all surfaces of their hands and rubbing them together until they feel dry.